-14.2 The County Treasurer Officer must ensure the Council has adopted an appropriate anti-fraud strategy, there is an effective internal control environment in place and there is an adequately resourced and effective Internal Audit service to deliver 'counter- fraud' work.
+The County Treasurer Officer must ensure the Council has adopted an appropriate anti-fraud strategy, there is an effective internal control environment in place and there is an adequately resourced and effective Internal Audit service to deliver 'counterfraud' work.

-Monitoring Officer and Director for Corporate Services
+Monitoring Officer and Director of Corporate Services

-14.3 The Monitoring Officer roles includes responsibility for advising members and officers on ethical issues, standards and powers to ensure that the Council operates within the law and statutory Codes of Practice.
+The Monitoring Officer roles includes responsibility for advising Members and Officers on ethical issues, standards and powers to ensure that the Council operates within the law and statutory Codes of Practice.